patricksouth/reflector-oidc-localhost/README.md

 # README

-This is a local host example that deploys an attribut reflector for an **OIDC RP** that displays attributes release by the **OIDC OP** after successful authenication.
+This is a local host example that deploys an attribut reflector for an **OIDC RP** that displays attributes released by the **OIDC OP** after successful authenication.

-This reflector is useful for troubleshooting OIDC claims including decoding encoded access tokens.
+This reflector is useful for troubleshooting OIDC claims including decoding encoded access tokens - this is still a work in progress.

 Register this RP with an OIDC OP before starting this service.